chassenr/taxdb-integration/README.md

 The remaining step in the generation of the high resolution database are similar to those for the coarse database: create a common taxonomic framework, remove contamination, and build the kraken database.
 As it is possible to restrict the database to only one domain or larger taxonomic group, the decontamination step can also be disabled.

-For building the kraken2 database, the parameters kmer length, minimizer length, and minimizer spaces
+For building the kraken2 database, the parameters kmer length, minimizer length, and minimizer spaces can be adjusted depending on the type of reads that you want to classify.
+We recommend <to be inserted after the benchmarks> for modern and ancient metagenomic reads.

+Further details about the configurable parameters are included in the comments of the [config file](https://github.com/chassenr/taxdb-integration/blob/master/config/config.yaml).

 ### Next steps and ToDos:
 * Kaiju implementation (update prokaryotic annotation)